finos/open-source-readiness/docs/operations/project-access.md

 As work you're performing on behalf of the firm, these open source contributions are the intellectual property of the firm.
 To aid in tracking that work and intellectual property, these contributions should be made using your work email address.

 Most open source source code forges such as GitHub and GitLab allow users to set up multiple email addresses for use on a single account (for example, [here's the GitHub documentation for setting that up](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/adding-an-email-address-to-your-github-account)).
 You can then select which email address to associate with your git commits on each contribution.
 Alternatively, you can [set up your git config on your work computer](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#setting-your-commit-email-address-in-git) to use your work email address for all commits you make on that device.

-* Set up multiple emails
-* Use work email for work contributions